 Chatbots are considered as the speakers for artificial intelligence (AI).
 They’re an accessible form of AI and widely used in various business platforms across the world.
 They are commonly implemented in different chat mediums such as chat windows, SMS, social messaging services across platforms like Instagram, Twitter, and Facebook: to send and receive messages.

-Chatbots are the most advanced and expressive communication softwares that interact with humans.
+Chatbots are the most advanced and expressive communication software that interact with humans.
 Technically, chatbots usually represent the traditional Questioning and Answering system.

 Chatbots respond based on user inputs.
-The procedure may look easier, but while implementing, things get quite complex or difficult.
-Task performed by them - the primary focus is to identify the user’s request and extract data which is relevant.
+The procedure may look easier, but while implementing it, things get quite complex or difficult.
+Task performed by them - the primary focus is to identify the user’s request and extract data that is relevant.
 If a chatbot can't understand the user’s request, it can’t answer accurately.
 The response can be:

-The data that is stored in enterprise (business) systems.
+The data is stored in enterprise (business) systems.

 A chatbot that answers a user’s request should be smart enough so that it can engage the user to continue the conversation.
 It doesn't have to remember all the conversational details.